UN: World facing largest humanitarian crisis since 1945

 In Somalia, more than 6 million people are in need of food assistance -- more than half the population.

-The drought, impending famine and the presence of terrorist group Al-Shabaab have left the country and its people in a desperate situation.
+Drought, impending famine and the presence of terrorist group Al-Shabaab have left the country and its people in a desperate situation.

 "The situation is critical in Somalia.
 People are dying of hunger and there is no water," said Mogadishu resident Noor Ibrahim, who fled his home to seek help at a camp.

-Note: Correction: A previous version of this article incorrectly listed the four countries the UN says face a famine risk.
-The countries are Somalia, South Sudan, Yemen and Nigeria.